gnosischain/specs/network-upgrades/london.md

 | - | - |
 | EIP1559_FEE_COLLECTOR | 0x6BBe78ee9e474842Dbd4AB4987b3CeFE88426A92 |

 Block validity is modified by extending the reference implementation in the EIP.
-The burned fee is transfered to a pre-definied address as part of block processing.
+The burned fee is transfered to the pre-definied address `EIP1559_FEE_COLLECTOR` as part of block processing.

 ```diff
  class World(ABC):